omargammoh/rpislave/README.md

 # About this project #

 There are many things a raspberry pi (rpi) can do (e.g. record data, stream video, ...).
-This project is a django server which can be easily installed on an rpi, where different things an rpi can do are coded in django apps.
+This project is a django server which can be easily installed on a rpi, where different things an rpi can do are coded in django apps.
 The rpi will serve an intuitive website which can be used to control the apps and the rpi device.

 # How to easily install #
 * Install the raspberian image on the raspberry pi